spotahome/kooper/docs/concepts.md

 I listen to a `replicaset` resource that wants N instances of X `pod`.
 My controller should take whatever action it considers so the cluster has N instances of X. In this case It will create N `pod` resources.

-In this framework is defined as an interface [here](https://github.com/spotahome/kooper/tree/master/operator/controller)
+In this framework it is defined as an interface [here](https://github.com/spotahome/kooper/tree/master/operator/controller)

 ```go
 package controller